 Problem: Missing Employees

-Symptom: Some people don’t appear in the chart Solution: Verify they have values in all required columns (Name, Title, Reports To).
-Empty cells can cause exclusion.
+Symptom: Some people from your spreadsheet don’t appear in the org chart Root cause: Missing or empty values in required columns (Name, Title, or Reports To) Solution: Audit your spreadsheet for:

 Best Practices